-What is loan principal?
+What is the loan principal?

 Paying down principal vs. paying down interest

 Once you’ve confirmed with your lender that they’ll apply amounts in excess of your regular monthly payment to the principal of the loan, you can either make larger-than-usual payments or send extra money when your budget allows.

 Paying down the principal vs. refinancing

 You may pay less total interest that way.
-If your loan payoff amount is $39,000 at 3.99% interest and you’ve made 12 monthly payments of $702, but you decide you want to refinance to a 36-month term instead of finishing out your original 72-month term, you’ll save as much as $2,088 over the life of the loan.
-Refinancing in this situation brings your monthly payments up to $1,151, but you’ll be free from the burden of a monthly car payment 26 months earlier.
+As an example, if your loan payoff amount is $39,000 at 3.99% interest and you’ve been making monthly payments of $702 for about a year, you could decide you want to refinance to a 36-month term instead of finishing out your original 72-month term.
+This could save as much as $2,088 over the life of the loan.
+And while refinancing in this situation brings your monthly payments up to $1,151, you’ll be free from the burden of a monthly car payment about two years earlier.

-Perhaps your credit score has changed since taking out your original auto loan.
-For example, if you took out a $20,000 60-month car loan at 5.9% interest and you’ve made 12 monthly payments of $385.73 per month, you may be able to refinance with a lower interest rate if your credit score has gone up.
-If you get a refinanced loan with a 1.99% interest rate, your new payment will be $356.95 per month for 48 months and you’ll save $1,381.12 in finance charges over the life of the loan.
+Perhaps your credit score has improved since taking out your original auto loan.
+For example, if you took out a $20,000, 60-month car loan at 5.9% interest and you’ve made 12 monthly payments of $386 per month, you may be able to refinance at a lower interest rate.
+If you get a refinanced loan with a 1.99% interest rate, your new payment will be $357 per month for 48 months, and you’ll save about $1,392 in finance charges over the life of the loan.

 Some lenders won’t let you pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan early.
 You could use our auto refinance calculator to see if refinancing is right for you.

-If you have a simple interest auto loan without pre-payment penalties and your lender will let you pay down the principal, it may make sense to stick with your current loan and work toward paying it off early.
+If you have a simple interest auto loan without prepayment penalties and your lender will let you pay down the principal, it may make sense to stick with your current loan and work toward paying it off early.